Best yet: the Coming Out episode on Showtime's Polyamory

 The show's director-producer, Natalia Garcia, thinks so too.
 She told us, "It's extremely emotional, the families are at their rawest.
 I am so proud of them and I cry every time I see that episode."

-For the moment, non-Showtime subscribers willing to watch pirated content may be able to see Episode 6 (and several others) by going to The Pirate Bay and searching for "Polyamory: Married and Dating".
+For the moment, non-Showtime subscribers willing to watch pirated content may be able to see Episode 6 (and several others) by googling for "Polyamory: Married & Dating".

 At the outset, we see Lindsey and Anthony of the triad driving north and discussing how tough it will be for the three of them to announce their poly "wedding" engagement to Anthony's mom and dad and to Lindsey's mother.
 "I just wish it was over."

 But Anthony's mother has known their third, Vanessa, since she was a child, and has known how close the three of them have long been.
 As they all sit in the living room, Vanessa nervously, hesitantly takes the lead.
 "I have a toast to make.
 We just had our three-year anniversary.
 I asked Linds and Anth to make a life commitment.
 To me.
 To have a ceremony of some kind.
 So, we’re calling ourselves engaged."

 And it turns out the parents are thrilled.
 Mom: "I’m all over this!
 I love weddings and celebrations!"
 Dad: "I’ve always felt that your commitment is sincere, serious, more perhaps than most people that I know."
 He is more skeptical of their plans to get matching ring-finger tattoos than anything else.
 He begins a dad-lecture on the permanence of tattoos if a relationship doesn't work out, and Vanessa steps in.
 "We could make decisions that look like a breakup, but one of the interesting things about the way poly works is that we could stay in each others lives.
 We’re not going to leave each other even if the relationship transitions.
 That’s the commitment that we’re making."
 Dad is wowed over.